ShaoKAi100812/BB_prediction/README.md

 # Motion-based Bounding Box Prediction
-Assisting Annotation System for Big Data Labeling with Low Labeling Cost
+Assisting Annotation Tool for Big Data Labeling with Low Labeling Cost

 ## main goal
 Make a comparison between **absolute position prediction** and **moving vector prediction** by using object itself and frame difference